 The farm is in the process of launching three events that will take place in the Winter, Summer, and Fall in the coming years.
 Each will have its own unique seasonal offerings, such as cut-your-own Christmas trees in winter.

-The owners of Lantern Farms have meticulously sourced their pumpkin seeds, and are committed to sound agricultural management practices.
+The owners of Lantern Farm have meticulously sourced their pumpkin seeds, and are committed to sound agricultural management practices.
 So finding a spectacular pumpkin for your home is pretty much guaranteed.

 The farm also offers year-round activities, including feeding domesticated animals at Lantern Farm Animal Park and taking an intimate horse-drawn hayride to the top of the property for an amazing view of the North Carolina mountains.